Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_ocr_and_rag_with_snowflake_notebooks/getting_started_with_ocr_and_rag_with_snowflake_notebooks.md

 ## Create Table Structure
 Duration: 5

-Create the table that will store processed documents:
+In the Notebook we will create the table that will store processed documents:

 ```python
 docs_chunks_table = Table(